kk7nc/Text_Classification/README.rst

 .. image:: docs/pic/RNN.png

-Another neural network architecture that addressed with researchers for text miming and classification is Recurrent Neural Networks (RNN).
+Another neural network architecture that is addressed by the researchers for text miming and classification is Recurrent Neural Networks (RNN).
 RNN assigns more weights to the previous data points of sequence.
 Therefore, this technique is a powerful method for text, string and sequential data classification.
 Moreover, this technique could be used for image classification as we did in this work.
-In RNN the neural net considers the information of previous nodes in a very sophisticated method which allows for better semantic analysis of structures of dataset.
+In RNN, the neural net considers the information of previous nodes in a very sophisticated method which allows for better semantic analysis of the structures in the dataset.

 Gated Recurrent Unit (GRU)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Gated Recurrent Unit (GRU) is a gating mechanism for RNN which was introduced by  `J. Chung et al. <https://arxiv.org/abs/1412.3555>`__ and `K.Cho et al. <https://arxiv.org/abs/1406.1078>`__.
-GRU is a simplified variant of the LSTM architecture, but there are differences as follows: GRU contains two gates, a GRU does not possess internal memory (as shown in Figure; and finally, a second non-linearity is not applied (tanh in Figure).
+GRU is a simplified variant of the LSTM architecture, but there are differences as follows: GRU contains two gates and does not possess any internal memory (as shown in Figure; and finally, a second non-linearity is not applied (tanh in Figure).

 .. image:: docs/pic/LSTM.png